 We have a scintillating staircase sequence.
 There’s sprawling beads from a yanked necklace.
 Gunfire floors a chandelier.
 And we have many elements of black comedy, much of it from Kidman’s expert comedic timing.
 “Bring me the anatomy book” she says.
 In the next moment we can find McBurney saying: “What have you done to me, you vengeful bitches?”
 It’s dialogue like this that left me with a ruptured spleen.
 “Vengeful bitches” maybe a little on the nose, but it’s so southern, regardless if it’s being said by Colin Farrell in his native Northern Irish accent.
 “Would you cay-uh for a digestif, corporal?” left me with tears streaming down, great dialogue indeed.

 The Beguiled is very Daphne du Maurier, and if they were to remake Rebecca, I’d go as far as to cast Nicole Kidman as Mrs Danvers without an audition.
 No actress (or actor) puts a foot wrong.
 The sets are beautiful and the execution is on point.
-The Beguiled is in my top ten films of the year and I believe there it will stay for what is left of what has already been an incredible year for arts and culture indeed.
+The Beguiled is in my top ten films of the year and I believe there it will stay for what is left of what has already been a good year for arts and culture indeed.